tnthreat33/project-3-frontend/README.md

 Team and Game App

 This is a simple React application that allows users to view, add, update and remove games from a teams schedule.
-You can also view the teams.
+You can also view, add and delete the teams.
 It uses React Router for navigation and useState and useEffect hooks for state management.

 How to Run